Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Deploy a 2 TB Throughput Optimized HDD (st1) volume.
 - [x] Deploy a 2 TB General Purpose SSD (gp3) volume.
 Set the IOPS to 10,000.
 - [ ] Deploy a 2 TB Provisioned IOPS SSD (io2) volume.
 Set the IOPS to 10,000.

+### A company manages its multi-account environment by using AWS Organizations.
+The company needs to automate the creation of daily incremental backups of any Amazon Elastic Block Store (Amazon EBS) volume that is marked with a Lifecycle: Production tag in one of its primary AWS accounts.
+The company wants to prevent users from using Amazon EC2 * permissions to delete any of these production snapshots.
+What should a SysOps administrator do to meet these requirements?

+- [ ] Create a daily snapshot of all EBS volumes by using Amazon Data Lifecycle Manager.
+Specify Lifecycle as the tag key.
+Specify Production as the tag value.
+- [x] Associate a service control policy (SCP) with the account to deny users the ability to delete EBS snapshots.
+Create an Amazon EventBridge rule with a 24-hour cron schedule.
+Configure EBS Create Snapshot as the target.
+Target all EBS volumes with the specified tags.
+- [ ] Create a daily snapshot of all EBS volumes by using AWS Backup.
+Specify Lifecycle as the tag key.
+Specify Production as the tag value.
+- [ ] Create a daily Amazon Machine Image (AMI) of every production EC2 instance within the AWS account by using Amazon Data Lifecycle Manager.